 First, this is all index investing.
 That means these investments are cheap.
-Fees won’t be eating into your returns, and you don’t have to worry about “beating the market” since the point of index-based funds and ETFs is not to beat the market, but rather to BE the market.
+Acorns investing fees won't be eating into your returns (except for the monthly Acorns subscription fees), and you don't have to worry about "beating the market" since the point of index-based funds and ETFs is not to beat the market, but rather to BE the market.
 If the market is up 7 percent, so are you (more or less).
 This is good.

 Second, the diversification in the Acorns portfolios is good, but not traditional.
 Again, while we are only talking about hundreds or a few thousands of dollars, it really isn't material, but if you ever did end up with a lot of money in your Acorns investment account, you would want to ensure that you compensate, if necessary, in other areas of your portfolio.

 Typically, a financial advisor or financial planner would divide up your money in stocks and bonds to achieve a portfolio that matches your risk tolerance.
 At most major brokerages or investment firms, that would entail mutual funds or ETFs just like with Acorns.
 The difference is in two major areas, and one minor one.

 Most diversified portfolios include some exposure to international stocks, and so does Acorns.
 Acorns includes emerging markets, that is economies that are still developing.
 That means your Acorns portfolio includes investments outside of Europe, Japan, or Australia.
 This isn't necessarily good or bad, but since emerging markets are more volatile this choice means dialing back the international exposure quite a bit for the more conservative portfolio choices.